Eating Healthily With Red Meat

 This blog uses affiliate links and banners.
 If you purchase something from them I will receive a commission at no cost to you.
 I am part of the Amazon Associates program.
 As such, I receive a commission on qualifying products.

-Finding recipes that are healthy and affordable is not always easy.
-One of the healthiest, tastiest and most versatile ingredients is lean red meat.
-It is recommended that children have it in their diet from when they start weaning.
-Red meat gives them a lot of nutrients (iron, zinc, B vitamins, selenium and potassium) that can often be low in toddlers and children.
+Red meat gives kids a lot of nutrients (iron, zinc, B vitamins, selenium and potassium) that can often be low in toddlers and children.
 Doctor Emma Derbyshire, a public health nutritionist and mother, says that including a small portion of red meat in the dies a few times a week after weaning can bridge nutrient gaps and maintain good health.

 We quite often make our own Turkey burgers, great source of protein.
 But for this challenge we decided to make some minted Lamb burgers.